ChewyJetpack/chewyjetpack.github.io/content/work/case-studies/coravin.md

   After designing a number of campaign materials for Coravin, they enlisted BPL Marketing to design and build a number of international brochure websites to showcase their products in markets in which they don’t operate an eCommerce business.

-  I designed the entire brochure site in way that I felt showcased the product effectively.

-  The site is based on a Wordpress back end, and uses npm to build front end assets
+  Coravin was in relatively early stages of brand development, so we had limited informaiton in the way of brand guidelines.
+I designed the site to reflect the brand's luxury connotations, with a focus on imagery and interactivity.
 summaryImages:
-  - src: /img/cor1.jpg
+  - src: /img/m5w94h3s.png
     caption: The Coravin product page
   - src: /img/cor2.jpg
     caption: The Coravin listing page
-  - src: /img/cor3.jpg
+  - src: /img/m5w94h3s2.png
     caption: The Coravin showcase
   - src: /img/cor4.jpg
     caption: Coravin homepage
-  - src: /img/cor5.jpg
+  - src: /img/irnf6l3q.png
     caption: Product info
 ---